 - The nature of your injury

-It’s important to consider all these factors as our specialist medical negligence solicitors need evaluate the true impact of your injury when calculating your compensation.
+It is important to consider all these factors, as our specialist medical negligence solicitors need to evaluate the true impact of your injury when calculating your compensation.

 How can a specialist medical negligence solicitor help?

-We have specialist medical negligence solicitors who can help you investigate and pursue your case.
+We have specialists who can help you investigate and pursue your case if they believe you have a chance of winning.
 We offer:

-- Access to financial advice, together with welfare and benefits advice;
+- Access to financial, welfare and benefits advice

 Why choose us for your medical negligence claim?

-Our medical negligence solicitors have been top ranked by both the Chambers & Partners and Legal 500 independent legal guides for this area of the law.
-We are the only top ranked firm ranked in both directories for medical negligence in Wales and one of the largest practices in the UK.
-Our lawyers are highly experienced and can provide a wide range of specialist services.
+Our medical negligence solicitors have been top-ranked by both the Chambers & Partners and Legal 500 independent legal guides for this area of the law.
+We are the only top-ranked firm in both directories for medical negligence in Wales and one of the largest practices in the UK.
+Our lawyers are highly experienced and can provide a wide range of professional services.

-Medical negligence claims can be difficult to prove so it is vital to have understanding and dedicated solicitors on your side to assist you through the process and ensure that you receive the maximum amount of compensation which you are entitled to.
+Medical negligence claims can be difficult to prove, so it is vital to have understanding and dedicated solicitors on your side to assist you through the process.
+They will try to ensure that you receive the maximum amount of compensation to which you are entitled to.

 - Hugh James is one of the leading injury compensation claim firms for medical negligence in England and Wales.

-- We have offices in London and Cardiff and can represent clients without the need for lengthy face to face meetings.
+- We have offices in London, Cardiff, Southampton and Plymouth and can represent clients without the need for lengthy face-to-face meetings.

-- We can advise you on all aspects of your claim, which includes social services involvement, financial advice and rehabilitation.
+- We can advise you on all aspects of your medical negligence claim, which includes social services involvement, financial advice and rehabilitation.